mahfuj-ahmed-jim/mahfuj-ahmed-jim/README.md

 <br>

 ## 👨🏽‍💻 What I'm currently up to
-I am currently serving as a Trainee Software Engineer, actively honing my skills in the MERN stack at BJIT Academy.
-My journey involves immersing myself in training sessions and practical projects to develop a robust foundation in web development.
-This role enables me to continuously learn and contribute to real-world projects, fostering both personal and professional growth.
+Full-fledged Software Engineer at BJIT! ‍ Still rocking the MERN stack ( MERN!), and I've even added Next.js to the mix for a smoother development flow ️.
+But my learning journey doesn't stop there!
+In my free time, I'm a curious explorer venturing into the worlds of Java Spring Boot for backend development ⚙️, Flutter for creating mobile apps , and even Docker and AWS to play with containerization and cloud services ☁️.

 ## 📚 What I'm currently exploring
-My learning journey currently centers around the practical implementation of Git and GitHub, fundamental tools for collaborative software development.
-Concurrently, I'm delving into the MERN technology stack – MongoDB, Express.js, React, and Node.js – a versatile set that empowers me to create end-to-end web applications.
+I'm currently exploring  technologies like Socket.io for real-time communication ⚡, microservices for scalable architecture ️, GraphQL for efficient APIs , and PostgreSQL for robust database management ️.

 ## 💬 Ask me about
 - <b>Topics:</b> SDLC, Software Development Methodologies, Scrum, Software Development Process, Git/GitHub/Gerrit, Mobile Application Development
-- <b>Technologies:</b> Java, Dart, Flutter, ReactJS, NodeJS, HTML, CSS, MySQL, mongoDB, Photoshop, Illustrator, Figma.
+- <b>Technologies:</b> Java, Dart, Android Development, Flutter, ReactJS, NextJs, NodeJS, HTML, CSS, MySQL, mongoDB, Photoshop, Illustrator, Figma.

 ## ⚡ Fun fact
 Beyond coding, I'm a culinary explorer and photography enthusiast.
 As a devoted foodie, I capture the essence of my gastronomic adventures through tantalizing food reels.
 Whether I'm savoring new flavors or framing exquisite dishes, my passion for creativity extends from code to cuisine.